ds26gte/txt2page/README.txt

   % txt2page -Tpdf -r PS=14p -r PI=1.5m -r LL=6i -r PO=1.13i filename.txt

+creates ‘filename.pdf’.

+For docx, use the option ‘-Tdocx’.
+E.g.,

+  % txt2page -Tdocx filename.txt

+creates ‘filename.docx’.

 For HTML, if the ‘-s’ option is not used,

   .so filename Some Additional Description

 merely *links* to (the HTML version of) ‘filename’ with ‘Some Additional Description’ serving as link text.
-In troff of course, both syntaxes cause sourcing of filename.
+In troff of course, both syntaxes cause sourcing of filename, since troff ‘.so’ considers only its first argument.
 I had it this way because it’s a way to coax a Table of Contents into the HTML without additional markup.

-If txt2page is called with the ‘-s’ option, however, all ‘.so’ calls cause interpolation (recursively).
+For HTML, if the ‘-s’ option is used, all ‘.so’ calls cause interpolation (recursively).
 This allows you to create one single all-encompassing HTML page for the document, chasing down all subfiles.